gh-pullbot/discord-bot/README.md

 This bot's timer is tuned for the Verus/True Hilla boss fight and can be deployed on up to as many servers as Discord allows per Application in the [Discord Developer Portal](https://discordapp.com/developers/applications/).

+Special Thanks to
-Inspired by ThiefGMS and his insight/mp3 files into the Verus Hilla fight Special Thanks to MapleStory.gg and catboy on Discord for their contributions and hosting!
+- **[ThiefGMS](https://www.youtube.com/channel/UCzCehIR4x1NHz67pOLsODmw)** for his mp3 files and insight into the Verus Hilla fight, as well as the inspiration for this project!
+- **[MapleStory.gg](https://maplestory.gg/)** for being the first to test and work with me
+- **catboy#7193** for cracking the concurrency and scalability problems

 Boss Timer Mechanics:
      16s from start to hourglass timer (29:44)